 Permaculture is not new to humanity as it is practised around the globe but is not practised on a commercial scale.
-Jacob Vahr the founder and CEO conceived of the idea of commercializing permaculture during his visits in West Africa and with his leadership eGro plans to become the first commercially scalable operator and global leader on this method by growing quickly and expanding into other developing countries throughout Africa.
+Jacob Vahr the founder and CEO conceived of the idea of commercializing permaculture during his visits in West Africa and with his leadership eGro plans to become the first commercially scalable operator of this ancient method and a global leader on this method by growing quickly and expanding into other developing countries throughout firstly Africa but later expanding organically to other countries with vast underused land areas.